Strongyloidiasis

 With acute strongyloidiasis, the initial manifestation can be a pruritic, erythematous rash at the site where larvae entered the skin.
 A cough may develop as larvae migrate through the lungs and trachea.
 Larvae and adult worms in the gastrointestinal tract can cause abdominal pain, diarrhea, and anorexia.

 Chronic strongyloidiasis can persist for years due to autoinfection.
 It may be asymptomatic or characterized by gastrointestinal, pulmonary, and/or cutaneous symptoms.
-Gastrointestinal complaints include abdominal pain and intermittent diarrhea and constipation.
-Tests for occult blood in stool may be positive, and on rare occasion, frank gastrointestinal hemorrhage can occur.
+Gastrointestinal symptoms include abdominal pain and intermittent diarrhea and constipation.
+Tests for occult blood in stool may be positive, and, on rare occasion, frank gastrointestinal hemorrhage can occur.
 The symptoms can mimic the symptoms of ulcerative colitis, those of other causes of chronic malabsorption, or duodenal obstruction.

 Larva currens (creeping infection) is a form of cutaneous larva migrans specific to Strongyloides infection; it results from autoinfection.
 The eruption usually begins in the perianal region and is accompanied by intense pruritus.
 Typically, larva currens is a linear or serpiginous, rapidly migrating (up to 10 cm/hour), erythematous, urticarial skin lesion.
 Nonspecific maculopapular or urticarial eruptions may also occur.

 Pulmonary symptoms are uncommon, although heavy infections may cause Löffler syndrome, with cough, wheezing, and eosinophilia as auto-infecting larvae pass through the lungs.
-The symptoms can suggest allergic asthma or chronic obstructive pulmonary disease (COPD).
+The symptoms can mimic allergic asthma or chronic obstructive pulmonary disease (COPD).

 Hyperinfection syndrome and disseminated strongyloidiasis